mebeim/aoc/2021/README.md

 plus `7`.
 It seems that `z` is being used as a simple *stack* of base 26 numbers.

-Instructions 6 to 8 then perform another addition and compare `x` (which is the value of the previously pushed digit plus some constants) with the current digit.
+Instructions 6 to 8 then perform an addition and compare `x` (i.e. the value of the previously pushed digit plus some constants) with the current digit.
 If they are equal, the final value of `x` becomes `0`.
-In such case, the rest of the operations do *nothing:* we have ops 9 to 13 which compute `z *= 1` and instructions 14 to 18 which compute `z += 0`.
-Otherwise, if after instruction 8 we end up with `x = 1` (the two numbers did not match), we have the rest of the operations which push some other value into `z`.
+In such case, the rest of the operations do *nothing:* we have ops 9 to 13 that compute `z *= 1`, and instructions 14 to 18 that compute `z += 0`.
+Otherwise, if after instruction 8 we end up with `x = 1` (the two numbers did not match), the rest of the operations will push some other value into `z`.

 In the entire program, we have two different kinds of 18-instruction chunks:

-1. 7 chunks arf of the first kind we analyzed, they simply push the current input digit plus some constant into `z`.
+1. 7 chunks are of the first kind we analyzed: they simply push the current input digit plus some constant into `z`.
 This kind of chunk can be seen as:

    ```none